-\begin{proof} The proof is based on the examination of the representation in the precedent lemma.
+\begin{proof} The proof is based on a futher investigation of the representation given in the previous lemma.
 This representation is the greedy expansion if it satisfies two conditions.
 First of all, each digit is nonnegative.
-It holds in the case that $a\geq kz+2k-1$, the possible negative digits are larger than the digit $a-kz-(2k-1)$.
-We next require that all parts of the representation are lexicographically smaller than the infinite R\'{e}nyi expansion of 1, which is equal to $d_{\beta}^*(1)=(ab0)^{\omega}$.
+It holds in the case of $a\geq kz+2k-1$; the eventual negative digits are larger than the digit $a-kz-(2k-1)$.
+Next, we require that all the parts of our representation are lexicographically smaller than the infinite R\'{e}nyi expansion of 1, which is equal to $d_{\beta}^*(1)=(ab0)^{\omega}$.
 However, satisfying the previous condition, all the digits are less than $a$, thus we have the greedy expansion.

-It remains to prove how many digits we get after the fractional point.
-We claim that the greedy expansion of $x_{k}+x_{k}$ has two more digits in the end than the expansion of $x_{k-1}+x_{k-1}$.
-Since the greedy expansion of $x_1+x_1$ has exactly three digits behind the fractional point, the greedy expansion of $x_{k}+x_{k}$ has $2k+1$ digits in the mentioned part.
+It remains to derive how many additional digits we get after the fractional point.
+We can claim that the greedy expansion of $x_{k}+x_{k}$ has two more digits in the end than the greedy expansion of $x_{k-1}+x_{k-1}$.
+Since the greedy expansion of $x_1+x_1$ has exactly three more digits after the fractional point, the greedy expansion of $x_{k}+x_{k}$ has $2k+1$ digits in this part.
 Hence $L_{\oplus}(\beta)\geq 2k+1$. \end{proof}

-Note that if we fix $z$ and increase the coefficient $a$, then the lower bound on $L_{\oplus}(\beta)$ also raises.
-It differs from the situation when the base does not satisfy any of useful properties $(F)$ and $(PF)$.
+Note that if we fix $z$ and increase the coefficient $a$, then this lower bound on $L_{\oplus}(\beta)$ also raises.
+It differs from the situation when a base $\beta$ does not satisfy any of our useful properties.
 However, for some bases, this estimate is not optimal.
-The difference of certain $\beta$-integers can produce more digits after the fractional point.
-First of all, we will prove the following lemma, the used procedure is similar to the previous approach.
+As we will see in the following lemmas, the difference of certain $\beta$-integers can produce more digits after the fractional point.

 \begin{lemma} Let $\beta$ be the dominant root of the polynomial